NHAS/aerohive-autoroot/README.md

 - AP230
 - AP330

+# Tested Firmware

+- 10.0r9b and below

 # Requirements
-Network access to the device
+For older <10.0 firmware all that is required is network access to the device and the ability to connect to the management interface which typically runs on port 443.

+For newer devices, a valid user needs to have logged in at least once to create a valid session file on the device.
+But it will work up until 10.0r9.

-# How do
+# Instructions

 This tool has a number of modes and tools that allow for manual access.
 Shown below is the help output.